aitshuber/scoutrec/_posts/2025-02-20-lus-fiber-expands-to-downtown-lafayette-a-transformative-deal-for-the-heart-of-the-city-of-lafayette.md

   - blog
 image: /uploads/214jefferson-7-2x.jpg
 ---
-# LUS Fiber Expands to Downtown Lafayette: A Transformative Deal for the Heart of the City of Lafayette
+# LUS Fiber Expands to Downtown Lafayette: A Transformative Deal for the Heart of the City

 &nbsp;